xakon/xakon.github.io/dev/unix.md

 ### Searching Files

-Of course, the original king used to be `grep`, which I use it even now.
+Of course, the original king used to be _grep(1)_, which I use it even now.
-But, I definitely will go for `ack-grep`, which is faster and its usage easier.
+But, I definitely will go for _ack-grep(1)_, which is faster and its usage easier.

 An example of searching for some files and processing the output list is: